Skip to main content

 Dr. Chelsea Anderson presents the 3rd biennial MOAAR Symposium Keynote Lecture entitled, “Beluga Whale Reproduction”.

 Symposium attendees had the ability to select from a wide-variety of lecture topics in two concurrent tracks: one on amphibians/reptiles and the other on aquatic animals.
-Lecture topics included celomic surgical considerations, elasmobranch medicine, snakes, fish heterogenous infections, hellbender recovery, amphibian disease, herps, walruses, and ectothermic pharming.
+Lecture topics included celomic surgical considerations, elasmobranch medicine, snakes, fish heterogeneous infections, hellbender recovery, amphibian disease, herps, walruses, and ectothermic pharming.

 For participants who were not able to attend in real-time or who are interested in reviewing sessions, recordings of the sessions are available online.
 Additionally, registration is still open to those who had not signed-up for the symposium, but would like access to the recorded sessions.
 Click here to register and gain access to the recordings.